 Dr Stuart Robertson DiS, MEng, PhD

 Stuart attained a MEng in materials and design at Loughborough university, followed by a PhD at Loughborough University.
-During his undergraduate he gained industrial experience at both Husco engineering and FORMAX composites.
+During his undergraduate he gained industrial experience in the composites and off highway hydraulics sectors.

 His PhD concerned the validation of a focused ion beam prepared micro bend test technique in SiC.
 Following this he worked on the characterisation of ZrN before and after gold ion implantation using micro mechanical testing in the FIB as well as analysis using TEM, SEM and HREBSD.